satellite-image-deep-learning/techniques/README.md

 Visual Question Answering (VQA) is the task of automatically answering a natural language question about an image.
 In remote sensing, VQA enables users to interact with the images and retrieve information using natural language questions.
 For example, a user could ask a VQA system questions such as "What is the type of land cover in this area?", "What is the dominant crop in this region?" or "What is the size of the city in this image?".
 The system would then analyze the image and generate an answer based on its understanding of the image content.

   22.1.
-[VQA-easy2hard](https://gitlab.lrz.de/ai4eo/reasoning/VQA-easy2hard) -> code for 2022 [paper](https://arxiv.org/abs/2205.03147): From Easy to Hard: Learning Language-guided Curriculum for Visual Question Answering on Remote Sensing Data
+[VQA-easy2hard](https://gitlab.lrz.de/ai4eo/reasoning/VQA-easy2hard) -> From Easy to Hard: Learning Language-guided Curriculum for Visual Question Answering on Remote Sensing Data

-  22.2. [lit4rsvqa](https://git.tu-berlin.de/rsim/lit4rsvqa) -> code for [paper](https://arxiv.org/abs/2306.00758): LiT-4-RSVQA: Lightweight Transformer-based Visual Question Answering in Remote Sensing
+  22.2. [lit4rsvqa](https://git.tu-berlin.de/rsim/lit4rsvqa) -> LiT-4-RSVQA: Lightweight Transformer-based Visual Question Answering in Remote Sensing

 #
 ## 23. Mixed data learning